sgreer81/stephengreer.me/src/blog/4_setting-up-a-vpn-access-server-on-aws-using-terraform.md

 ### Create a new security group

-We need to put the VPN access server in security group with access rules.
+We need to put the VPN access server in a security group with access rules.
 This will also be used to allow traffic from the VPN to access specific resources within your VPC.

 You will notice that the security group allows access from the ports `tcp/22`, `tcp/943`, `tcp/443` and `udp/1194`.
 These are required to be open for the SSH access and for the VPN to function properly.